NWA Canadian Heavyweight Championship

-The NWA Canadian Heavyweight Championship was the top singles title in Maple Leaf Wrestling from 1978 until 1984, when it was abandoned after the Toronto promotion partnered with the World Wrestling Federation (WWF).
+The ECCW Canadian Championship was the top singles title in Maple Leaf Wrestling from 1978 until 1984, when it was abandoned after the Toronto promotion partnered with the World Wrestling Federation (WWF).
 Its national scope was in name only, similar to the NWA National Heavyweight Championship in Georgia.
 The title was reinstated as the present-day, NWA Board-controlled version of the NWA Canadian Heavyweight title.
 Previous versions also existed in Calgary, Halifax and Vancouver.
 Has been defended in the World Wrestling Federation.